Washing Your Face Isn't Enough: How to Remove Pimples Caused by Wearing Masks

 How to Remove Pimples Brought by Wearing Face Masks

-Check your skincare products for antibacterial properties.
+Do the products you use have antibacterial properties?
 It's best to use a mild facial cleanser that helps treat maskne, like the new Pond’s Anti-Bacterial Facial Foam.
-What makes the formula unique is salicylic acid, a beta hydroxy acid (BHA) that effectively rids your pores of dirt, dead skin cells, excess sebum, and most importantly, acne-causing bacteria.
+What makes the formula unique is , a beta hydroxy acid (BHA) that effectively rids your pores of dirt, dead skin cells, excess sebum, and most importantly, acne-causing bacteria.
 The recommended use for best results is once in the morning (before wearing your mask) and a second time in the evening (before going to bed).

 It's a good practice to carry antibacterial products in your purse, too, especially whenever you go outside.
-Add POND'S Anti-Bacterial Face Wipes and POND'S Anti-Bacterial Face Mist to your skin hygiene essentials.
+Find the best face mist or a small tube of anti-acne wash.
+You can also add POND'S Anti-Bacterial Face Wipes and POND'S Anti-Bacterial Face Mist to your skin hygiene essentials.
 Protect your skin on the go with these travel-sized products.
 They use AHA or alpha hydroxy acid to help ensure your skin stays clean and bacteria-free by exfoliating the top layer of your skin.
 Freshen up with a swipe or a spritz when you’re getting sweaty or when your face is exposed to pollutants.

 If you're stumped on how to remove pimples and prevent them now that face masks have become indispensable, let Pond’s Anti-Bacterial Range level up your skincare routine.